ecomerp/ecomerp/README.md

 ---------------------------------------------------------------------
 # Extensibility

-In a ERP, extensibility is a tool that allows you to change the application business workflow or add extra business rules to implement your unique business processes.
-The key to extensibility is that you can develop pieces of code that best fit you customer business process and create the necessary functionality for themselves.

-With extensibility tools, you can:
 1) Add to a entity user-defined fields.
 2) Add new items to the application menu.
 3) Add a new tab to an existing windows/entities.